-Forms for the above mentioned options can be accessed through the following link: https://my.peirce.edu.

-It should be noted that all payments are to be in U.S. dollars (cash, check, money order, or credit card).
+Forms for the above-mentioned options can be accessed through the following link: https://my.peirce.edu.
+All payments are to be in U.S. dollars (cash, check, money order, or credit card).
 It is the policy of Peirce College that all tuition payments are nonrefundable after the Drop/Add period for each session.